bytefish/FileLockCheck/README.md

 # File Lock Check #

-**FileLockCheck** is an application to show, which processes are blocking a folder or file.
+**FileLockCheck** is an application to show, which processes are locking a folder or file.
 This is useful to find out why we cannot delete a folder or a file... double so, when trying to delete a monstrous `node_modules` folder. 🤭